sjoerdgarssen/personalized_ad/README.md

 - `utils/`: Contains utility functions for training models, applying algorithms, and generating dummy data.
 - `dummy_experiment.py`: Main script to run the dummy experiment.

+## Citation

+If you use this project in your research, please cite the original paper.

 ## Requirements

 - Python 3.8 or higher